-- 5.2.3 The applicant must attest that all information included on the application is correct. - 5.2.4 The applicant must notify the Division within 30 days of any changes that occur to the information provided including, but not limited to, a change in principal agent of the contractor, a change in physical address, telephone number, or e- mail address. - 5.2.5 The applicant must attest they have read, understand, and will comply with Colorado Revised Statutes governing Fire Suppression Systems; all applicable rules, codes, and standards adopted by the Division; and with all codes, ordinances and resolutions adopted by municipalities, counties and fire protection districts in which they work. - 5.2.6 The applicant may not perform any installation or maintenance work on a Fire Suppression System in Colorado until such time as their registration has been formally issued by the Division. - 5.2.7 Upon the initial registration with the Division and upon the first registration after the Division adopts a new code set, the applicant must pass a Division approved examination pertinent to the Division's currently adopted codes and standards.
+5.2.3 The applicant must attest that all information included on the application is correct.

+- 5.2.4 The applicant must notify the Division within thirty days of any changes that occur to the information provided including, but not limited to, a change in principal agent of the contractor, a change in physical address, telephone number, or e-mail address. - 5.2.5 The applicant will comply with Colorado Revised Statutes governing Fire Suppression Systems; with all applicable rules, codes, and standards adopted by the Division; and with all codes, ordinances and resolutions adopted by municipalities, counties and fire protection districts in which they work. - 5.2.6 The applicant may not perform any installation or maintenance work on a Fire Suppression System in Colorado until such time as their registration has been formally issued by the Division. - 5.2.7 The applicant must pass a Division approved examination.
 In addition to tests offered by the Division, the following examinations are approved for compliance with the examination requirement: - 1.
-STAR Fire Sprinkler fitting Mastery Exam - 2.
+STAR Fire Sprinklerfitting Mastery Exam - 2.
 CSA Sprinkler Commercial On-site Competent Person Exam (ASCR2) - 3.
 City of Denver's Fire Sprinkler Systems Installer Examination